tomjoht/learnapidoc/_docs/getting_job_in_api_documentation/jobapis_location.md

          <td markdown="span">810</td>
       </tr>
       <tr>
-         <td markdown="span">Austin-Round Rock, TX<br/>Columbus, OH</td>
+         <td markdown="span">Austin-Round Rock, TX / Columbus, OH</td>
          <td markdown="span">740</td>
       </tr>
    </tbody>
 </table>

 "MSA" stands for "metropolitan statistical area."
-Most of the research in the STC Salary Database refers MSAs rather than states.
+Most of the research in the STC Salary Database focuses on MSAs rather than states.
 Why look at MSAs rather than states as a whole?
-While California might rank highest in technical writer employment, you would have a tough time finding employment in some remote areas, such as Lone Pine or Corning.
+While California might rank high in technical writer employment, you would have a tough time finding employment in some remote areas, such as Lone Pine or Corning.
 Employment measurements are more accurate when they're focused on a specific metropolitan area rather than the state as a whole.

 However, it's hard to filter by MSAs for API data, so I'll use states anyway.
-The top 10 states overall for technical writer employment (again, according to the STC Salary Database) are as follows:
+The top 10 states (rather than MSAs) overall for technical writer employment (again, according to the STC Salary Database) are as follows:

 <table>
    <colgroup>